 Northern Michigan University refers to its award-winning, campus-wide technology program as the Teaching, Learning and Communication Initiative, or TLC.

 Northern Michigan University's vision for education in the 21st century is a learning environment that embraces technology to enhance student access, promote the development of independent learners and encourage greater student-faculty communication and collaboration.
 To help achieve this vision, the university provides a technology package that ensures students and faculty have a standard set of tools (hardware and software) that meet a majority of their computing and telecommunications needs, promotes communication and enables quality support.
-NMU was the first public university in Michigan to pursue the idea of a "laptop" campus.
+NMU was the first public university in Michigan to pursue the idea of a "mobile" campus.

-At the start of each fall semester, full-time NMU undergraduate and graduate students are supplied with a notebook computer loaded with a standard set of applications and access to the campus network.
+At the start of each fall semester, full-time NMU undergraduate and graduate students are supplied with a mobile device loaded with a standard set of applications and access to the campus network.
 A WiFi network blankets the NMU campus allowing students, faculty and staff 24-hour access to the campus network and the Internet.
 Guest access is also provided to campus visitors through an additional WiFi network allowing basic e-mail and web services.